ctuluhu/Django-Training-eCommerce-App/README.md

 **WHAT'S THAT**<br>
-Basically this is a store app with fallowing main functionalities:
+Basically this is a store app with following main functionalities:
 - shop page
 - registering new users
 - taking orders